Back to myFutureNC main site

 How was the data calculated?

 This number is a direct download from NAEP.
 It is the number of 8th grade students scoring at or above NAEP proficient in Mathematics divided by the total number of 8th grade students assessed.
+Because of rounding, the numbers might be slightly different than numbers published by other sources.

 Information about the NAEP Mathematics Scale Scores and Math Achievement Levels for Eighth Grade are available online.